 Veterans are an important class of our population and as such, it is important to know about the various benefits available to them.
 Many of the benefits are based on the type of service by the veteran, the health of the veteran, or a combination of these factors.
-A VA attorney can help you determine what kind of benefits are available to you.
+A Veterans Affairs attorney can help you determine what kind of benefits are available to you.

-How a VA Attorney Can Help You
+How a Veterans’ Affairs (VA) Attorney Can Help You

-If you are a veteran or a widow of a veteran, you may be able to obtain tax free income from the VA to help pay for the cost of health care, assisted living care and nursing home care.
+If you are a veteran or a widow of a veteran, you may be able to obtain tax-free income from the VA to help pay for the cost of health care, assisted living care, and nursing home care.
 This benefit is called “Improved Pension.”
 In addition to the pension, a person who is housebound or in need of the assistance of another person with activities of daily living may receive additional pay called Housebound Benefits or Aid and Attendance Benefits, which is a supplement to the pension.
 Basic eligibility for the Improved Pension is that the veteran must have served at least 90 days of active service with one day being in wartime.
 In general, wartime is:

 - World War I

 - World War II: December 7, 1941, through December 31, 1946